 A student who cannot attend their course through illness (including COVID-19-related issues) or commitments elsewhere is requested to contact SYSA as soon as possible.
-If it necessary to cancel the course within twenty eight days (28) of commencement of the course, every possible attempt will be made to mitigate the student’s costs and to move his/her dates to a later stage.
-If successful, the Student will only forfeit the course deposit.
-If unsuccessful, the Student will be expected to pay the full fee.
-It is strongly recommended that the Student organises additional TRAVEL, ACCOMMODATION AND CANCELLATION INSURANCE.
+If it is necessary to cancel the course within twenty-eight days (28) (no less) of commencement of the course, every possible attempt will be made to mitigate the student’s costs and to move his/her dates to a later stage.
+If successful, the student will only forfeit the course deposit.
+If unsuccessful, the student will be expected to pay the full fee.
+It is strongly recommended that the student organises additional TRAVEL, ACCOMMODATION AND CANCELLATION INSURANCE.

-Courses start either 08:00 or 08:30 or otherwise stated by SYSA via email or phone confirmation and all students are asked to be punctual for the commencement of each class.
+Courses start at the exact time indicated on the confirmation form or otherwise stated by SYSA via email or phone confirmation and all students are asked to be punctual for the commencement of each class.
 Students will be notified upon Confirmation of booking regarding starting times.

-It is essential to know that NO other appointments are acceptable during training hours, such as MCA ENG 1 appointments, visa appointments, etc. You are expected to attend the full duration of each course for maximum benefit.
-Our PYA and RYA accreditations forbid us to allow a student to attend any less than the guided learning hours laid out for each course.
-If any prior commitments cannot be rescheduled, SYSA must be notified by the Student upon booking.
+It is essential to know that NO other appointments are acceptable during training hours, such as MCA ENG 1 appointments, visa appointments, etc. You are expected to attend the full duration of each course for maximum benefit and to earn your course certificate.
+Our international accreditations forbid us to allow a student to attend any less than the guided learning hours laid out for each course.
+If any prior commitments cannot be rescheduled, SYSA must be notified by the student upon booking.

 UNDER 18 YEARS OF AGE:

-Under 18 year olds are accepted when sailing with parent or guardian.
-All Booking Forms for under 18 year olds to be signed by parent or guardian, stating this fact after the signature.
+Under 18-year olds are accepted when sailing with parent or guardian.
+All Booking Forms for under 18-year olds to be signed by parent or guardian, stating this fact after the signature.
 If the student is participating in the Steward/ess course, there will be wine and cocktails tasted – a parent or guardian must please provide SYSA with a letter of consent that the student is allowed to consume alcohol with the parent’s/guardian’s permission.

 Provision should be made by the Student if he/she suffers from seasickness.
 Students with special medical problems should also check that their GP considers them safe to sail and advise SYSA of the condition upon booking, and both the Principal and Skipper when reporting for the course.
 Bring any personal medication necessary.